kirxkirx/patpc/README.md

 ### Example plots

 ![](images_for_README/powerspec_comparison_with_xronos.png)
-Comparison of the power spectrum computed with `patpc` and [XRONOS](https://heasarc.gsfc.nasa.gov/xanadu/xronos/xronos.html)/`powspec` using the same event file as an input.
+Comparison of the power spectruma computed with `patpc` and [XRONOS](https://heasarc.gsfc.nasa.gov/xanadu/xronos/xronos.html)/`powspec` from the same event file.

 ### Contribute